LtAirman/ChargeFieldTopics/README.md

 # Atom Builder.

-The Atom Builder (AB).
-There's at least one 10 year old javascript charge field "Atom Viewer" out there, nut this is, as far as I know, the first Charge field based topic intended for Jupyter Notebook.
+Atom Builder (AB).
+There's at least one 10 year old javascript charge field "Atom Viewer" out there; Nevyn's object oriented, way too sophisticated for me to understand script.
+This project may be the first Charge field based topic intended for Jupyter Notebook.
-It creates
-a 3D model of the atomic element (1-90) selected by the user.
-My coding ability as well as AB is still new and needs plenty of work.
+It creates a 3D charge field model of the atom (1-90) selected by the user.
+Please pardon this first project, it needs work.

 ![Periodic table](/images/atomBPT.png)
-Atom Builder includes an ipywidget gridspec Periodic Table button layout which can be used to select the desired atom.
+Atom Builder includes an ipywidget gridspec **Periodic Table** button layout which can be used to select the desired atom.

 Run each cell in turn.
 The ninth cell (currently) makes the widget controls visible, the tenth cell displays the periodic table.